Gotham FC: 2021–present: NJ/NY Gotham FC and NWSL champions

-In the 2024 season, Gotham finished 3rd in the league, defeating Portland Thorns FC in the quarterfinals 2–1.
-In the semifinals, Gotham faced the Washington Spirit, in this match goals from Esther and Hal Hershfelt sent the match to penalties, where Gotham lost, 3–0.
+In the 2024 season, Gotham finished third in the league, defeating Portland Thorns FC in the quarterfinals 2–1.
+In the semifinals, Gotham faced the Washington Spirit, in this match goals from Esther González and Hal Hershfelt sent the match to penalties, where Gotham lost 3–0.

-On May 24th 2025, Gotham became Champions of the inaugural edition of the CONCACAF W Champions Cup with a 1-0 result over Tigres UANL (women).
+On May 24, 2025, Gotham won the inaugural edition of the CONCACAF W Champions Cup, defeating Tigres UANL 1–0 in the final.